Core surfaces / Subscriptions

 Subscriptions

-A subscription binds to a subgraph table.
-Every row change that matches the filter triggers a signed HTTP POST to your endpoint, with automatic retries and idempotency keys.
+A subscription binds to a subgraph table: every row change that matches the filter fires a signed HTTP POST to your endpoint, with automatic retries and idempotency keys.
+Deliveries cover the full row lifecycle: inserts, updates, and deletes.

 sl subscriptions create sbtc-webhook \